Generally, testing of birds for West Nile virus is conducted May through September.

 Obvious signs of trauma

-Avoid bare-hand contact when handling dead birds.
-Use rubber gloves when handling a dead bird.
+Avoid bare-hand contact when handling dead birds by wearing rubber gloves.
 If you do not have gloves, insert your hand into a plastic bag, grasp the bird carefully and invert the bag over the bird.
 Each bird should be placed in a tied plastic bag, and then placed inside a second tied bag.
 If you are not submitting the bird for testing, the bagged bird can be placed in the trash.
 If you plan on summiting the bird, place it on ice and call our number.